Fred 2: Night of the Living Fred: Cast

 Additionally, Pixie Lott appears via archive footage as Judy, the pretty girl next door who was Freds crush and eventual girlfriend.
 Cruikshank stated that Lott did not return because her management didn't allow her to appear in any further films.

 Production

-Production had taken place throughout the same location of where the previous film had been shot, with most of production conducting over the basis of January-February 2011, with the WWE scene being filmed at a public event on April 27, 2011.
+Production had taken place throughout the same location of where the previous film had been shot, with most of production conducting over the basis of January–February 2011, with the WWE scene being filmed at a SmackDown taping on April 26, 2011, in Greensboro, North Carolina.

 Cruikshank had revealed that during production that some cast members of the film had theorized that the movie would be released in 3D film format; however, the movie in the end was released as a television film.

 On April 10, 2011; 3 months after filming had started, a sequel had been announced to be underway and to be released in late 2011.

 Music

 The film's score was composed by Roddy Bottum, who previously scored the first film.

 The music played during the scene when Mr. Devlin and Kevin go in the ring when Fred is dreaming is "Blood", used by the former professional wrestling stable The Brood.